The Five-Star Weekend (TV series): Development

-The series is an adaptation of the Elin Hilderbrand novel of the same name, with Bekah Brunstetter creating, writing and executive producing the series.
+The series is an adaptation of the 2023 novel by Elin Hilderbrand, with Bekah Brunstetter developing, writing and executive producing the series.
 Beth Schacter also joined as an executive producer and writer.
 Sue Naegle and Ali Krug executive produce via Dinner Party Productions, with Hilderbrand also executive producing.
 The series is for studio Universal Content Productions, with which Dinner Party Productions has an overall deal.
+Minkie Spiro also serves as an executive producer and director.
+On August 5, 2026, Peacock renewed the series for a second season.

 Casting

 Jennifer Garner is an executive producer and leads the cast.
-In June 2025, Regina Hall, Chloe Sevigny, Gemma Chan, Timothy Olyphant, and D'Arcy Carden were cast as series regulars.
+In June 2025, Gemma Chan, D'Arcy Carden, Regina Hall, Chloë Sevigny, and Timothy Olyphant were cast as series regulars.
 The cast also includes Harlow Jane as part of the starring cast, with David Denman, Josh Hamilton, and Rob Huebel to recur.
 In July 2025, Judy Greer, West Duchovny, and Tory Devon Smith joined the cast in recurring capacities.
 In August 2025, Henry Eikenberry and Roberta Colindrez were cast in recurring roles.